puppetlabs/bolt/ux/bolt-CLI-spec.md

 **Execute "facter" on multiple systems**:
 This demonstrates how a command can be run on multiple systems, and how the results are displayed:
 ~~~
-$ bolt exec command='facter osfamily' --hosts europa-1, europa-2
+$ bolt exec command='facter osfamily' --nodes europa-1, europa-2
 europa-2: Redhat
 europa-1: Redhat

 ~~~
-- Host names are comma-separated, or space separated so that you can do --hosts europa-{1,9}, and allow the shell to expand the node names.
+- Node names are comma-separated, or space separated so that you can do --nodes europa-{1,9}, and allow the shell to expand the node names.
-- we need a way of easily passing multiple hosts, something like:
+- we need a way of easily passing multiple nodes, something like:
 ~~~
-$ bolt exec command='facter ipaddress' --hosts <hosts.txt>
+$ bolt exec command='facter ipaddress' --nodes <nodes.txt>
 ~~~
-Passing one hostname per line works for a homogeneous environment, e.g. all *nix.
+Passing one nodename per line works for a homogeneous environment, e.g. all *nix.
 But what about trying to execute a single command across *nix and Windows, like "facter whereami"?
-To support that the protocol/scheme probably needs to be specified per-host (optionally):
+To support that the protocol/scheme probably needs to be specified per-node (optionally):

 ssh://rhel.ops.foo
 ssh://rhel.ops.foo:222